violinist-dev/docs/content/upgrading-beyond-ranges.md

 }
 {{< /highlight >}}

 Indicate whether or not we can try to update a package even if it is beyond the range specified in composer.json.
-Defaults to true.
+Defaults to 1 (true).

 ## Explanation